 then there would be a risk that the task that called Signal was aborted before it could clear the occurred flag.
 The system would then be in a mess since subsequent tasks calling Wait could proceed without waiting for the next signal.

-entry Wait; procedure Signal; private Occurred: Boolean := False; end Event; protected body Event is entry Wait when Occurred is begin if Wait'Count = 0 then Occurred := False; end if; end Wait; procedure Signal is begin if Wait'Count > 0 then Occurred := True; end if; end Signal; end Event;
+protected Event is entry Wait; procedure Signal; private Occurred: Boolean := False; end Event; protected body Event is entry Wait when Occurred is if Wait'Count = 0 then end if;